 - Zip line - 2 volunteers to work at the bottom of the zip line

-- Blob & swing - 1 certified life guard and 1 waterfront observer
+- Island/Rope Swing - 1 certified life guard and 1 waterfront observer

 - Ropes course - 8 volunteers and 1 CRO